 Gillette is a medium-sized city located in the state of Wyoming.
 With a population of 33,846 people and eight associated neighborhoods, Gillette is the third largest community in Wyoming.

-The population of Gillette overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Gillette, 24.79% have at least a bachelor's degree.
+The education level of Gillette citizens is a little higher than the average for US cities and towns: 24.79% of adults in Gillette have at least a bachelor's degree.

 The per capita income in Gillette in 2022 was $38,797, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,188 for a family of four.
 However, Gillette contains both very wealthy and poor people as well.